matrix-org/matrix-spec-proposals/proposals/3926-disable-bot-notifs-by-default.md

 Ultimately for these reasons, we should allow bots and appservices to opt-out of server-side notifications upon registration.

-In all but the 0.01% of cases, appservice users generally don't need to receive notifications at all, so we could save everyone some computational cost by disabling server-default notification rules by default if the user was registered with a `type` of `m.login.application_service`.

 ## Proposal

-A new field `enable_predefined_push_rules` will be introduced to [`GET /_matrix/client/v3/register`](https://spec.matrix.org/v1.4/client-server-api/#post_matrixclientv3register) which will allow users to opt-out of default notifications.
+A new body field `enable_predefined_push_rules` will be introduced to [`GET /_matrix/client/v3/register`](https://spec.matrix.org/v1.4/client-server-api/#post_matrixclientv3register), which will allow users to opt-out of default notifications.

-When set, the homeserver MUST disable all rules defined in [predefined-rules](https://spec.matrix.org/v1.4/client-server-api/#predefined-rules), effectively thereby disabling the calculation of notifications for this user.
+When set, the homeserver MUST disable all rules defined in [predefined-rules](https://spec.matrix.org/v1.4/client-server-api/#predefined-rules), effectively thereby disabling the calculation of notifications.
 The user will still be able to enable these notification rules if they so wish.

 When the `type` of registration is `m.login.application_service`, the default value of `enable_predefined_push_rules` will be `false`.